bahrus/p-et-alia/README.md

 </details>
 ```

-"care-of" only finds the first match (using querySelector).
+"care-of" finds all matches, using querySelectorAll.

 p-d watches for DOM mutations, in case the set of matching downstream siblings changes.
 But the "care-of" attribute assumes (for now) that the DOM structure has "settled."
 If you want to apply recursive DOM monitoring (via mutationObserver) use...